yathit/yathit-inboxcrm-help/_posts/2000-02-05-email-tracking.md

 ---
-title: Track Email
+title: Email Tracking
-section: User Guide
 index: 5
 ---

+[Email Tracking] feature has been deprecated.

 Yathit Browser Extension provides you an option to easily track on email you sent.